 RobotController in the Command Window.

-In the Hardware Implementation pane of the Configuration Parameters dialog, set Hardware board to Robot Operating System (ROS), and click Apply.
+In the Prepare section under ROS tab, click Hardware Settings to open the Hardware Implementation pane of the Configuration Parameters dialog.
 The Hardware board settings section contains settings specific to the generated ROS package, such as information to be included in the

 package.xml file.
 Change Maintainer name to